 - Bok choy – cut in half and steamed or lightly fried

 - Cauliflower – typically marinated

-Then there’s the protein part, which I’d normally do one of:
+Then there’s the protein part, which I’d generally do one of:

 - Tofu – marinated